Tiidussalu/Figmaland-Tailwind/README.md

 # Figmaland web
 👉 Make an websiste based on a Figma design.
  - Figma
- - Can't be deafult font ( https://fonts.google.com/ )
+ - Can't be default font ( https://fonts.google.com/ )
  - No "absolute"s in code!
  - Mobile view!